Project

 I don't think mixing Hash and Set is good at all.
 They have fundamentally different APIs.

-Updated by greggzst (Grzegorz Jakubiak) almost 3 years ago
+Updated by greggzst (Grzegorz Jakubiak) over 3 years ago

 Is there a chance this feature lands in 3.1?

-Updated by greggzst (Grzegorz Jakubiak) over 2 years ago
+Updated by greggzst (Grzegorz Jakubiak) about 3 years ago

 Any update on that?